ernpao/hover/README.md

 # Hover
-An app framework and widget library for Flutter
+A helper and widget library for navigation, theme switching, responsive design, and more that aims to reduce boilerplate code